 Why Do Different Devices Need Heat Sinks?

 Different devices need heat sinks to remove heat from areas that need to stay cool.
-Heat sinks will absorb and disperse heat from devices to prevent overheating.
-If an electrical component is not thermally managed then the internal resistance can increase while also leading to degradation of the materials, which in turn affect the performance and reliability.
+Heat sinks disperse heat to prevent overheating.
+Without proper thermal management, excessive heat can increase electrical resistance, accelerate material degradation, and reduce component performance and reliability.

 What Are Heat Sink Types?